30 Free Gap Analysis Templates (Word, Excel)

 SWOT analysis concentrates on the strengths, weaknesses, opportunities, and threats within the internal and external environment of the organization.
 SWOT analysis can be both qualitative and quantitative.

 As a result, SWOT helps identify how an organization compares itself against other players in the market.
-It also helps identify ways to maximize strengths, mitigate weaknesses, and how advantageous opportunities can be from external and internal resources to avoid threats.
+It also helps identify ways to maximize strengths, mitigate weaknesses, and take advantage of advantageous opportunities from external and internal resources to avoid threats.

 This infographic is about SWOT analysis.